openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 So if a loop's `work_amount` is not evenly divisible by its `increment`, it means that a tail processing is required.
 `InsertTailLoop` duplicates the body of such a loop, rescales pointer increments and load/store masks appropriately, and injects these `Ops` immediately after the processed loop.
 3. `CleanupLoopOffsets` "fuses" the finalization offsets of loop with an outer loop's pointer increments and zeroes the offsets before `Result` operations.
-4. `OptimizeLoopSingleEvaluation` moves all pointer arithmetic to finalization offsets in `LoopEnd` and sets the special flag to `LoopEnd` for the next optimizations in the corresponding emitter if the loop body can be executed only once.
+4. `OptimizeLoopSingleEvaluation` moves all pointer arithmetic to finalization offsets in `LoopEnd`, and marks the loops that will be executed only once.
+This information will be used during code emission to eliminate redundant instructions.

 Please see [assign_registers.cpp](../src/lowered/pass/assign_registers.cpp) and [insert_tail_loop.cpp](../src/lowered/pass/insert_tail_loop.cpp) for more info regarding the main passes in the `Preparation` stage.
 When the `Preparation` is finished, the `Generator` constructs target-specific emitters by calling `init_emitter(target)` method for every `Expression` in the `LinearIR`, where the `target` is a `TargetMachine` instance.